thosangs/dibimbing_sql/README.md

     ```

 2.  **Create the environment file:**
-    This project uses a `.env` file to provide database credentials to Docker Compose.
+    This project uses a `.env` file to provide credentials to Docker Compose.

-    Create a file named `.env` in the project root with:
+    Create a file named `.env` in the project root with at least:

     ```
+    # Postgres
     POSTGRES_DB=dvdrental
     POSTGRES_USER=user
     POSTGRES_PASSWORD=password

+    # SQLPad (web UI at http://localhost:3000)
+    SQLPAD_ADMIN=admin@example.com
+    SQLPAD_ADMIN_PASSWORD=changeme
     ```

 3.  **Start the database:**
-    Use the provided Makefile to start the PostgreSQL container.
+    Use the provided Makefile to start the services.

     ```sh
-    make postgres
+    make up
     ```

     This starts PostgreSQL 17 on `localhost:5432` and restores the dvdrental sample data automatically on first run.
+It also starts SQLPad on `http://localhost:3000`.

 4.  **Connect to the database:**